Ejectment of Unwanted Tenant

 You have the right to ask the court for additional time to remove your personal property if you lose the lawsuit.

-You have the right to recover costs from the Plaintiff if you win the lawsuit.
+You may be able to recover costs from the Plaintiff if you win the lawsuit.

 WHAT DO YOU NEED TO DO?